dilawar/pywordpress/README.md

     $./wordpress.py --update filename.blog

-5. Creating or update a post
+5. Creat or update a post
 ----------------------

   You have to write a file in similar format as the blogs you got after fetch.